 Prices & Dates

-Departure dates noted with a 'G' are guaranteed to operate.
-All other departure dates are guaranteed with a minimum of 2 persons.
-Prices shown are per person when there are 2 persons sharing a room.
-The 'Single supplement' is compulsory for solo travellers or if your booking party cannot reach the minimum of 2 persons in a room and the amount needs to be added to the per person price.
-The single supplement offers the comfort of your own room and is also available to any other person wanting their own room.
+Departures are guaranteed with a minimum of 4 persons.
+'Twin Share' prices are per person when there are 2 people sharing a room.
+'Solo Room' prices are applicable to all solo travellers, or if your booking party cannot reach the minimum of 2 persons in a room.
+Solo Rooms can also be booked by any other person wanting the comfort and privacy of their own room.

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard.